20thSunday in Ordinary Time – Year C.

 Archbishop Daniel E. Pilarczyk, Fr.
 Fernando Armellini SCI, Peter Edmonds SJ, Richard Baawobr M.Afr, Joseph A. Slattery Ph.D, Adelmo Spagnolo MCCJ, Silvester O’Flynn OFM Cap, J.E.
 Spicer CSsR, John R. Donahue SJ and Alice Camille – Master’s degree in Divinity.

-Sun. … The prophet seems defeated and he feels abandoned by all: by friends and relatives alike, and even by God in spite of his promise of protection.
-How often, when things go horribly wrong in our lives despite us trying our best and walking in the ‘Way’, do feel abandoned by God?
+Sun. … How often, when things go horribly wrong in our lives despite us trying our best and walking in the ‘Way’, do feel abandoned by God?
 Jesus in deep prayer in the Garden of Gethsemane in his humanity may also have felt abandoned.
 He may have been tempted to recall Psalm 22, “My God, my God why have you abandoned me?”

 Prayer after the Daily Reflection.

 Father, let us not be afraid of divisions in our communities and our families caused by Your Word.
-Let us accept in our stride, ridicule and if necessary persecution, when we fulfil our baptismal promises of proclaiming the ‘Good News’ of Christ.
-We know that You will always be with us as we stumble along the difficult road of life towards Your promise of salvation.
-Let us accept Your ‘burning fire’ into our hearts which will purify us and that by Your grace we will be made worthy to spend eternity in Your presence.
+Let us accept in our stride, ridicule and if necessary persecution, when we fulfil our baptismal promises of proclaiming the ‘Good New’ of Christ.
+‘May we be happy being persecuted in the cause of justice’!

 This we ask through our Lord Jesus Christ, Your Son, who lives and reigns with You and the Holy Spirit, One God, forever and ever.
 Amen.